Oslandia/postile/README.md

     docker run --network host oslandia/postile postile --help

-## Example of serving one table from postgis
+## Example of serving postgis layers individually

     postile --pguser **** --pgpassword **** --pgdatabase mydb --pghost localhost --listen-port 8080 --cors

-Then all postgis layers in database `mydb` can be served with:
+Then layer `boundaries` can be served with:

     http://localhost:8080/z/x/y.pbf?layer=boundaries&fields=id,name

+`fields` is optionnal, and when absent only geometries are encoded in the vector tile.

 ---
 *For a concrete example using OpenMapTiles schema see [this tutorial](https://github.com/ldgeo/postile-openmaptiles)*